 Distinctive Styling and Design Elements

-Beyond its impressive mechanical capabilities, the 1958 Impala distinguished itself through bold styling innovations that would influence automotive design for years to come.
+Beyond its impressive mechanical capabilities, the 1958 Impala distinguished itself through bold styling innovations and vintage car tailfin design trends that defined the era.

 Chrome accents adorned body contours, complemented by bright rocker moldings and dummy rear-fender scoops with faux chrome plating.